 Back to the study

-A randomly selected group of dogs were fed either a chicken-based kibble diet or one the four available Nom Nom fresh food recipes — Chicken Chow, Beef Mash, Pork Potluck or Turkey Fare — for 10 days.
+A randomly selected group of dogs were fed either a chicken-based kibble diet or one the four available Nom Nom fresh food recipes — Chicken Cuisine, Beef Mash, Pork Potluck or Turkey Fare — for 10 days.

 During the experiment, dogs were fed once daily, and their food intake and fecal weight were recorded.
 After 5 days, the dogs were considered accustomed to their new diet, and fecal consistency and frequency were also noted.
 At the end of the study, their fecal samples were sent to a lab for a nutrient composition analysis.
 (We love our jobs.)